pytorch/audio/test/README.md

 ## Adding test

-When you add a new feature(functional/Transform), consider the followings.
+When you add a new feature(functional/transform), consider the following

 1. When you add a new feature, please make it Torchscript-able and batch-consistent unless it degrades the performance.
 Please add the tests to see if the new feature meet these requirements.
 1. If the feature should be numerical compatible against existing software (SoX, Librosa, Kaldi etc), add a corresponding test.